mangalam-research/wed/README.rst

   which may be confusing.
 This seems to be a limitation of CSS which Bootstrap does nothing to deal with.
 (One element may be in the focused state (keyboard) while another is in the hover state.)

+* Wed does not work with RTL scripts.
+There no inherent reason wed could not support them but the project for which it is developed currently does not need support for RTL scripts.
+So no resources have been expended towards supporting this.

+* Wed is not internationalized.
+Although the contents of a document could be in any language, wed's UI is in English.
+Again, there is no inherent reason wed could not support other languages for the UI.
+The project for which it is developed currently does not need support for other languages, hence this state of affairs.

 * See also `Browser Requirements`_.